core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {{RFC7252}} section 6.5 (with an addition at the end of 8.2) into "coap://[2001:db8:f0::1]/.well-known/core".

-The record's target is resolved by removing the dotted path /.well-known/core from the Base URI (section 5.2 {{RFC3986}}) and prefixing the remainig scheme and authority of the Base URI to the relative target URI "/temp" into "coap://[2001:db8:f0::1]/temp".
+The record's target is resolved by replacing the path /.well-known/core from the Base URI (section 5.2 {{RFC3986}}) with the relative target URI "/temp" into "coap://[2001:db8:f0::1]/temp".

 ### Interpreting attributes and relations

-Some more information but the record's target can be obtained from the payload: the resource type of the target is "temperature", and its content type is text/plain (ct= 0).
+Some more information but the record's target can be obtained from the payload: the resource type of the target is "temperature", and its content type is text/plain (ct=0).

 A relation in a web link is a three-part statement that the Base resource has a named relation to the target resource, like "*This page* has *its table of contents* at */toc.html*".
-Furthermore, as {{RFC6690}} describes the document's format, there is an implicit "host relation" specified with default parameter: rel="hosts".
+In {{RFC6690}} link-format documents, there is an implicit "host relation" specified with default parameter: rel="hosts".

 In our example, the  Base URI of the link is the URI of the requested document itself.
 A full English expression of the "host relation" is: